-- Pumpkin Purée – Make a homemade pumpkin purée or use a canned purée to save time.
+- Pumpkin Purée– Make a homemade pumpkin purée or use a canned purée to save time.
 (Just make sure not to use pumpkin pie filling accidentally!)

-- Tahini – Tahini is made by grinding sesame seeds and is added to hummus to make it extra creamy and rich.
+- Tahini – Tahini is made by grinding sesame seeds.
+It is added to hummus to make it extra creamy and rich.
 I used to skip the tahini but have since learned my lesson.

 - Olive Oil – Healthy fats add to the creamy texture and bring out the flavor of the other ingredients.

 - Garlic – I can’t get enough garlic, so I always go for the higher number of garlic cloves.